tytydraco/yessleep/out/Im_a_Cop_in_Charlotte_We_Got_a_Call_About_a_Baby_Crying_in_the_Woods_What_We_Found_Wasnt_Human.md

 Since I’ve brought that tooth home.
 I’ve caught glimpses of white deer in my yard at night.
 When I’m driving out on patrol they run out in front of me.
 I’ve heard babies crying from the woods behind my house.
-I hear babies crying when I’m hiking in the mountains about 200 miles away from Charlotte.
+I hear babies crying when I’m hiking in the mountains about 200 miles away from home.
 I hear them before I go to bed.
 My daughter is 14.
 I don’t have a baby.
 She doesn’t even live with me I’m divorced.

-And the worst thing is, I don’t know where that tooth is now.
+And the worst thing is, I don’t know where that baby tooth is now.
 And the reason I’m writing this is because as I sit here in my home I’m watching my security cameras.

 There’s a white deer in my yard.